mrhorin/jimaku-server/README.md

 Open `http://localhost:3000` with a web browser, such as brower source of OBS.
 <img width="600" alt="obs" src="https://user-images.githubusercontent.com/6502717/74432826-91712000-4ea2-11ea-8351-9244be3eb081.png">

-You can show a comment on the browser with shouJimaku method.
-The comment is shown until you execute hideJimaku method.
+Execute showJimaku() method to show a comment on the browser.
+Optionally, You can specify css in the second argument.
+The comment is shown on the screen until you execute hideJimaku() method or the next showJimaku method.
 ```javascript
 import JimakuServer from 'jimaku-server'